CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/staff.md

 Please encourage the students to make and show you their **project plan** at the start of the project, and to start writing early.

 The students have access to **example projects from last year**, divided into folders for 2:i, Standard Firsts and High Firsts (80+).
 They can find these by going into the Projects Team General Channel, clicking Files at the top of the page -> Class Materials.
 There are also **report templates in LaTeX and Word, tips on writing** and more resources in the Class Materials folder.
+If you'd ike access to any of this, [contact Mike and Sarah](/contact).

 If your supervisee would like **extra support with writing and study skills**, we have links to resources on the [Writing Your Dissertation page](/writing).